arcusmaximus/SottrModTools/Documentation.md

 - Add, change, and remove blend shapes as you please.
 - Add, change, and remove material slots as you please, and freely assign different materials to faces.
   You can also reference materials that weren't originally referenced by the model — *including* materials from another .drm file.
-It's enough to rename the Blender material to use the ID of the external SOTTR material, but you can of course also import the external .drm file into the current scene and delete its armature/meshes again, keeping just the materials.
+It's enough to rename the Blender material to use the ID of the external TR material, but you can of course also import the external .drm file into the current scene and delete its armature/meshes again, keeping just the materials.

 ### Head modding

-If you're looking to replace Lara's head by a custom one, you'll run into two problems: blend shapes and PureHair.
+If you're looking to replace Lara's head in SOTTR by a custom one, you'll run into two problems: blend shapes and PureHair.

 The head mesh has over a hundred blend shapes for facial expressions, used in cutscenes and the Photo Mode.
 Replicating all these on a custom mesh would be quite the undertaking.
-Fortunately, it's not necessary: SOTTR also supports bone-based facial animation, meaning all you really have to do is transfer the weights.
+Fortunately, it's not necessary: TR also supports bone-based facial animation, meaning all you really have to do is transfer the weights.
 The full-detail head mesh isn't weighted for facial bones, but the LOD meshes are, which is where the "Import LODs" option comes in handy.

 Lara's hair, in turn, is stored in a [PureHair](https://en.wikipedia.org/wiki/TressFX) file that's referenced by the object metadata.
 You can't remove it through mesh editing — instead, you need to use the binary templates.
 This is done as follows:

-- Open the head's .tr11objectref in one of the supported hex editors.
-- Apply the "tr11objectref" template.
-  - ImHex: File → Import → Pattern File
-  - 010 Editor: Templates → Open Template... followed by Templates → Run Template
-- Find the `objectRef` entry and note its number.
+- Read the object ID from the Blender mesh name (first number).
-- Open the .tr11dtp file corresponding to this number and apply the "tr11object" template.
+- Open the .tr11dtp file corresponding to this number in a hex editor and apply the "tr11object" binary template.
 - Find the `simpleComponents` entry, and within it, the `DYNAMICHAIR` entry.
 - Change the `type` field of the hair entry to `_NONE`.
 - Save the file and include it in your mod.

+### Draw groups

+Certain parts of an outfit may only be visible under certain conditions.
+One example is the Expedition Jacket in ROTTR: it contains a version of the hood that's on Lara's head, and another that's hanging down the back.
+Each hood has a unique *Draw Group ID* that allows the game to find it and then show/hide it as needed.

+This Draw Group ID can be seen, and changed, in the "TR Mesh Properties" panel in the "Data" tab (green triangle icon) of Blender's Properties editor.

 ### Exporting

-Exporting is done through the menu item File → Export → SOTTR model.
+Exporting is done through the menu item File → Export → TR2013/ROTTR/SOTTR model.
 The addon will export the models you have selected, or all models in the scene if none are selected.
-It'll produce both a .tr11model file and a .tr11modeldata file per model.
+It'll produce several files per model depending on the target game.

 As mentioned before, the addon creates model files from scratch, so there's no need to overwrite an existing file.